Santo Stefano: This idyllic Italian village will pay you to move there

 Normally, the next step is to sell off abandoned houses for €1.
 Villages from all over the country have seen foreigners snap up property for pennies -- with the deal being that they must renovate the house within a certain amount of time.

 Now comes an even better deal.
-Santo Stefano di Sessanio, a walled medieval village in Abruzzo, a region on the east coast of central-southern Italy, is offering to pay people willing to move and start a business there -- and will even support them by giving them a place to live with nominal rent.
+Santo Stefano di Sessanio, a walled medieval village in Abruzzo, a region on the eastern side of central-southern Italy, is offering to pay people willing to move and start a business there -- and will even support them by giving them a place to live with nominal rent.

 The village sits in the Apennine mountains.